-The Orange County Transportation Authority's (OCTA) CTFP represents a collection of competitive Measure M2 (M2) funding programs, which are awarded to Orange County local jurisdictions to assist in funding streets and roads, transit, and transportation-related environmental cleanup and improvement efforts.
+The Orange County Transportation Authority's (OCTA) CTFP is a collection of Measure M2 (M2) funding programs, which are offered to Orange County (County) local jurisdictions to assist in funding streets and roads, transit, and transportation-related environmental cleanup and improvement efforts.

 Each program within the CTFP has a specific objective, funding source, and set of selection criteria.
 Applications for CTFP competitive programs are submitted during calls for projects (call).
-Each funding program has its own call cycle with some calls occurring annually (and others occurring less frequently), depending upon local jurisdiction interest, funding availability, and transportation needs within the County.
-OCTA staff and various technical committees review, vet, and develop funding recommendations for each call prior to submittal to the OCTA Board of Directors for final input, review, and approval of programming recommendations.
+Each competitive funding program has its own call cycle with some calls occurring annually (and others occurring less frequently), depending upon local agency interest, funding availability, and County transportation needs.
+OCTA staff and various technical review committees review, vet, and develop funding recommendations for each call prior to submittal to the OCTA Board of Directors for final input, review, and approval of programming recommendations.

-A brief summary of each of the competitive M2 funding programs included in the CTFP is provided below.
+A brief summary of each of the M2 funding programs included in the CTFP is provided below.